UltraCart/rest_api_v2_sdk_javascript/docs/WebhookApi.md

 var webhook = new UltraCartRestApiV2.Webhook(); // Webhook | Webhook to create

 var opts = {
-  'placeholders': true // Boolean | Whether or not placeholder values should be returned in the result.
+  '_placeholders': true // Boolean | Whether or not placeholder values should be returned in the result.
 Useful for UIs that consume this REST API.
 };

 var callback = function(error, data, response) {